awsdocs/aws-cdk-guide/README.md

 > :memo: **NOTE** -
 > The Markdown files in this repository are an *output* of the AWS CDK Developer Guide build process, not the actual source files.
 Periodically, we update the Markdown files here from our builds.
-This means that changes may appear on docs.aws.amazon.com before they appear here.
+Changes may appear on docs.aws.amazon.com before they appear here.

 ## Other Documentation Issues